-4 All of these dates that we use during this time period are reinterpreted into our calendar.
-Clement of Alexandria writes with the Egyptian calendar ("they say it took place in the 28th year of Augustus [3 BC] and in the 25th day of the month Pachon" [May 20th that year] Origen, The Stromata, Chapter 21), which obviously was very different than our own.
+5 All of these dates that we use during this time period are reinterpreted into our calendar.
+Clement of Alexandria writes with the Egyptian calendar ("they say it took place in the 28th year of Augustus [3 BC] and in the 25th day of the month Pachon" [May 20th that year] See Origen, The Stromata, Chapter 21), which obviously was very different than our own.
 Similarly, the "B.C." connotation was not devised until about 525 by a Catholic Monk named Dionysius Exiguus (Latin for "Dennis the Short").
 As a practical matter, Dionysius made a mistake in computing the calendar.
 He dated Christ's birth too late.
 Christ was born while Herod Antipas was on the throne.
 Herod died in 4 BC.
 Most scholars today recognize Christ was born somewhere between 6 and 4 B.C.

-10 and 11) wrote against the concept of celebrating Christ's birth at all.
+date of Christ's birth.
+During this same time period, Origen (c.185-254) (see Church History Lessons 10 and 11) wrote against the concept of celebrating Christ's birth at all.
 Origen's review of scripture indicated to him that only evil people celebrated birthdays (namely Pharaoh and Herod).

 Scholars are uncertain when exactly December 25th became the date to celebrate the birth of Christ.
-It is beyond dispute that by 336, December 25th was in place for at least the Roman church.
-In an almanac called "The Chronograph of 354," which is actually dated for 336, December 25th is listed as the celebratory feast day for the birth of Christ (Actually, the "eighth of Kalends of January," but translated into our calendar that is December 25th!)
+Clearly by 336, December 25th was in place for at least the Roman church.
+In an almanac called "The Chronograph of 354," which is actually dated for 336, December 25th is listed as the celebratory feast day for the birth of Christ (Actually, the Chronograph date is the "eighth of Kalends of January," but translated into our calendar that is December 25th!)
 This is our earliest written reference to the 25th being the official celebration date.
-We also know that St. Ambrose (See Lesson 23), who died in 397, wrote a number of nativity hymns for singing during the Christmas season around December 25th.
-Pope Siricius (who died in 399) wrote the Bishop of Spain in 384 referencing the celebration of Christ's birth on December 25th.
+We also know that St. Ambrose (See Church History Lesson 23), who died in 397, wrote a number of nativity hymns for singing during the Christmas season around December 25th.

 It is noteworthy that prior to this time in the Eastern Church, January 6th was celebrated as the feast day for the birth of Christ.
-By the late 300s, the Eastern Church was also celebrating December 25th as the birth of Christ.
-The Cappadocian Fathers we studied in Lesson 22 preached Christmas sermons on December 25th (we have sermons of Basil as well as Gregory of Nazianzen).
+By the late 300's, however, the Eastern Church was also celebrating December 25th as the birth of Christ.
+The Cappadocian Fathers we studied in Church History Lesson 22 preached Christmas sermons on December 25th (we have sermons of Basil as well as Gregory of Nazianzen).
 We also have sermons of St. John Chrysostom that date from 386 and assert that December 25th is the proper date to celebrate the birth of Christ.

-The Jerusalem church celebrated January 6th for the feast of Christ's birth until the mid-600s.
+The Jerusalem church celebrated January 6^{th} for the feast of Christ's birth until the mid-600's.
 At that point, the church began celebrating the birth of Christ on December 25, and shifted the January 6 celebration as the day of the Magi's visit.
-January 6 then becomes the last (or 12th!) day of Christmas, the day of celebrating the Magi.
+January 6 then becomes the last (or 12^{th} !) day of Christmas, the day of celebrating the Magi.